Disable external SSH root login

 passwd XYZ

-Add user to the wheel group to get root privileges:
+Add user to the wheel group to get root privileges.
+This is done for CentOS.
+Please check the required groups, if you use another operating system.

 gpasswd -a XYZ wheel

 It is now important to try this account.
 Exit your current connection and ssh XYZ@SERVER_IP.
-Now type sudo bash to get root privileges.
+Now type sudo su - to get root privileges.
 If you get an error like 'Permission denied...', you should not continue.
-Please make sure, if every previous command was executed correctly.
+Please make sure, that every previous command was executed correctly.

 With the new user logged in, we can modify /etc/ssh/sshd_config: